YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 8.1.
 A small team project hours tracking scenario
 This scenario describes the steps and processes, which could be implemented to achieve a small team ( 3-10 ) members issue-tracking with hours reporting by using the issue-handler combined with Google Cloud authentication and storage.

+## 9. WAY OF WORKING
+This section describes the way of working within a team working on the issue-tracker project.
+The work on the issue-tracker project is conducted by using the Scrum methodology, thus the ScruM

+### 9.1.
+Definition of Done
+Each issue must have a tangible artifact.
+An issue without tangible artifact is a trought thrown in the air.
+The DoD must be iterated and updated during each Sprint Review.

+### 9.2.
+E-mail communication
+Do not use e-mail communiction for code style, testing, developing etc. Issues which could be achieved witht the code review intervace of the source code management system.
+Before writing an e-mail think first could you find a way to avoid writing it at all.
+Do not expect answer of your e-mail within 2 hours.
+Use e-mail when you have to get an written evidence on agreed matters, which might cause later on discussions.

+### 9.3.
+Chat / IRC
+Should you want a quicker respond than 2 hours use thre chat tool

+### 9.4.
+Documentation
+Undocumented feature is not a feature.